Cholera Outbreaks

 Content Overview

-Cholera is a vaccine preventable disease causing outbreaks in 2024.
+Cholera is a vaccine preventable disease causing outbreaks in 2025

-Cholera Outbreaks 2024
+Cholera Outbreaks 2025

-The U.S. Centers for Disease Control and Prevention (CDC) has identified an unprecedented global increase in cholera outbreaks in 2022 and 2023.
-In addition, the Pan American Health Organization (PAHO) and the European CDC have reported active cholera transmissions in Benin, Cameroon, the Democratic Republic of the CongoEswatini, Ethiopia, Kenya, MalawiMozambique, Niger, Nigeria, Somalia, South AfricaSouth Sudan, Tanzania, Uganda, and ZambiaHaitiSyria, and India.
+The U.S. Centers for Disease Control and Prevention (CDC) has identified an unprecedented global increase in cholera outbreaks over the last three years: 20222023, and 2024.
+In addition, the Pan American Health Organization (PAHO) and the European CDC have reported active cholera transmissions in Angola, Benin, Cameroon, the Democratic Republic of the CongoEswatini, Ethiopia, KenyaMalawiMozambique, Niger, Nigeria, Somalia, South AfricaSouth Sudan, Tanzania, Uganda, and ZambiaHaitiSyria, and India.

-Cholera Outbreak in the U.S.
+Cholera Cases in the U.S.

 Nearly all cholera cases reported in the U.S. are acquired during international travel.
-For example, in December 2022, the CDC confirmed (8) travelers infected with cholera arrived from Pakistan, Iraq, and Bangladesh.
-In addition, the CDC's Clinician Outreach and Communication alert in 2023 identified an unprecedented global increase in cholera infections.
+As of March 2025, there were (0) cholera cases reported in the U.S. As of December 31, 20224, week #52, eight cholera cases were reported to the CDC this year.
+In 2023, there were 17 cases, and in 2022, the CDC confirmed that eight travelers infected with cholera arrived from PakistanIraq, and Bangladesh.
+In addition, the CDC's Clinician Outreach and Communication Alert in 2023 identified an unprecedented global increase in cholera infections.

-Cholera Outbreak Africa
+Cholera Outbreaks Africa

-In April 2024, the WHO announced a global program that will see more than 1.2 million rapid diagnostic tests (RDT) kits for cholera would be distributed to 14 African countries at high risk for cholera.
-The cholera outbreak has affected 18 countries in the WHO African Region as of 2024.
 Zambia's oral cholera vaccination campaign reached 1.84 million eligible people in 2024.
+Zambia's cholera outbreak began in October 2024, and 412 people have died, and 10,413 cases have been recorded, according to the Zambia Public Health Institute in 2024.
 The Republic of Kenya vaccinated about 1.59 million people in eight high-risk counties during a 10-day OCV campaign in early August 2023.
-Since January 2022, a cumulative number of 223,951 cholera cases has been reported in Africa, including 4,125 deaths, with a case-fatality ratio (CFR) of 1.8%.
+Since January 2022, a cumulative number of 223,951 cholera cases have been reported in Africa, including 4,125 deaths, with a case-fatality ratio (CFR) of 1.8%.
 Cameroon, the Democratic Republic of the Congo, Malawi, Mozambique, and Nigeria account for 83.4% of the cases.
 The WHO says (Feb.
-2023) Malawi has been experiencing a widespread cholera outbreak since March 2022.
+2023) that Malawi has been experiencing a widespread cholera outbreak since March 2022.
 Malawi had among the highest total cases and the most deaths, 54,841 and 1,684, respectively, as of March 20, 2023.
 Cholera has been endemic in Malawi since 1998.
 In Mozambique, the first cholera case in the city of Beira was reported in January 1998, and an outbreak has been growing exponentially since December 2022, according to the WHO.

 The first cholera cases in this outbreak in South Africa were imported or import-related cases following travel to Malawi.
 All subsequent cases acquired infection locally and are classified as indigenous cases.
 As of May 22, 2023, a cholera outbreak has killed at least ten people near Pretoria.
 As a result, the city of Pretoria urged residents of Hammanskraal and surrounding areas not to drink from the tap.
 Sudan recently declared a cholera outbreak in Gedaref State, where 16 associated deaths had been reported in 2023.

-Cholera Caribbean
+Cholera Outbreaks Caribbean

 Cholera Vaccines